gfredericks/4clojure-logic/README.md

 # 4clojure core.logic problems

-This repo is where I'm publically dumping the core.logic problems that I assembled for a Chicago Clojure workshop and had deployed at 4clojure.gfredericks.com for a while.
+This repo is where I'm publicly dumping the core.logic problems that I assembled for a Chicago Clojure workshop and had deployed at 4clojure.gfredericks.com for a while.